 Where do you get your inspiration from and what motivates you?

-I am attracted by a lot by the seams and shapes of Chinese characters.
+I am attracted by a lot of the seams and shapes of Chinese characters.
 I also tend to cut in my mind the vertical images I had seen and which were piled-up inside my brain.
 It’s like eating a layered cake.
 I sometimes write down sketches of life in my notebook.
 Those images give me the needed inspiration, but I always try to mix the past and present emotions onto my pieces.
 I feel motivated by the beautiful people around me.

 I look forward to having my solo exhibition at KEIKO Gallery in May 2012.

-I would like to show my pieces outside Japan more often and I really want to challenge myself to do a show focused on green ceramics.
+I would like to show my pieces outside Japan more often, and I really want to challenge myself to do a show focused on green ceramics.

 Untitled, 2009, Glazed clay.
 Photo by Taku Saiki – View his works

 KAWABATA Kentaro begins forming his sculptural and functional pieces from a flat sheet of porcelain clay into which he embeds pieces of colored glass.
-When fired, the melted glass creates subtle colorations and patterns on the matte glazed surfaces similar to brush strokes of water colors on paper.
+When fired, the melted glass creates subtle colorations and patterns on the matte glazed surfaces similar to brush strokes of watercolors on paper.
 The unique qualities of his work are also enhanced by his improvisational approach to forms and surface textures which might express sensations and feelings of his everyday life—a momentary seasonal influence or even some small pleasure or indignity.

 KAWABATA began exhibiting his works composed of porcelain and melted glass shortly after graduation from the Tajimi City Pottery Design and Technical Center in 2000.
-Although this work received enthusiastic response, many people were initially confused by this odd fusion of porcelain clay and glass.
+Although this work received an enthusiastic response, many people were initially confused by this odd fusion of porcelain clay and glass.
 To some, the contorted vessel forms with streaks and splashes of melted red glass reminded them of spattered blood.
 However, these were the pieces that many collectors remembered long after seeing them and those that have put KAWABATA in the forefront of promising young Japanese ceramists.